NoWauu/V-lib/README.md

 `Ressources` contains all the diagrams made for the application.

+`phone_app` contains the mobile application made with Flutter.

 ## Installation and startup

 To configure and run the application, you must follow the guides included in the `README.md` files located in the `backend` and `webapp` folders.